thoni56/c-xrefactory/src/NOTES.md

 handling of errors and adding a recursive parsing feature that is required for Java.

-Some changes are also made to be ablo to accomodate multiple parsers in the same executable.
+Some changes are also made to be able to accomodate multiple parsers in the same executable.
 The Makefile generates the parsers and renames them as appropriate.